dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-1.md

 }
 ```

-Alright, now that we know the condition for the case where we have two ellipsis, we can now proceed to fill in the result array with the page numbers.
+Alright, now that we know the condition for the case where we have two ellipses, we can now proceed to fill in the result array with the page numbers.
 Let's start with a couple of observations below:

 1. The `currentPage` is always in the middle of the result array.
-2. The numbers surrounding the `currentPage` depends on the `maxLength`.
+2. The numbers surrounding the `currentPage` depend on the `maxLength`.
 The number needed on each side should be dynamic.
 If `7` is the `maxLength`, there's only one number on each side of the `currentPage`.
 If `9` is the `maxLength`, there should be two numbers on each side of the `currentPage`.
 3. The ellipsis `...` is always beside both the first page and the `lastPage`.

 Let's start with the easy change first.
 We just need to push the first page and `NaN` in the result array: